-From here, fill in the fields necessary to create this External CI Job.
+Fill in the fields necessary to create this External CI Job from here.

 External CI Jobs Name: Name of the External CI Job.
-It is useful to classify this name similarly to the Jenkins Job name, since the two will be linked 1-to-1.
+Classifying this name similarly to the Jenkins Job name is helpful since the two will be linked 1-to-1.

-External CI Setting: Select the External CI Setting that was created in the previous step.
+External CI Setting: Select the External CI Setting created in the previous step.

-Order: Set this value to 1; it is the order in which to execute this job in relation to other jobs.
+Order: Set this value to 1; it is the order to execute this job concerning other jobs.

-Invoke On: Can be set to before or after deployment phase (typically set to before deployment).
+Invoke On: Can be set to before or after the deployment phase (typically set to before deployment).